architecture-building-systems/CityEnergyAnalyst/README.rst

 The CEA combines knowledge of urban planning and energy systems engineering in an integrated simulation platform.
 This allows to study the effects, trade-offs and synergies of urban design options and energy infrastructure plans.

-* Click `here <https://cityenergyanalyst.com/user-manual>`__  for documentation and installation of CEA Planning

-* Click `here <http://city-energy-analyst.readthedocs.io/en/latest/>`__   for documentation and installation of CEA Research
+* Click `here <http://city-energy-analyst.readthedocs.io/en/latest/getting-started.html>`__  for installation manual and tutorials

 * Click `here <https://github.com/architecture-building-systems/CityEnergyAnalyst/issues>`__ to report an issue